alivaezii/mastermindgame/README.md

 # 🎮 Mastermind Game (Python)

-A command-line implementation of the classic **Mastermind** logic game with multiple game modes, scoring system, and persistent leaderboard.
+A complete implementation of the classic **Mastermind** logic game with both **command-line** and **graphical user interface (GUI)** options.
+Features multiple game modes, scoring system, and persistent leaderboard.
 Built to demonstrate clean software design, testing, and CI/CD automation principles using Python.

 ---